 - If needed, provide support with stakes and guy wires (see Figure TP-1).
-Guy wires should be loose enough to allow some movement of the tree. - Mulch with wood chips, bark, pine needles, peanut hulls etc. to a depth of no more than 3".
+Guy wires should be loose enough to allow some movement of the tree.
+Webbing straps can be less damaging than wire to the new tree. - Mulch with wood chips, bark, pine needles, peanut hulls etc. to a depth of no more than 3".
 Mulch should not be placed against the trunk of the tree

-- Periodic fertilization may be beneficial on poor sites to maintain good tree growth. - Transplanted trees should be fertilized 1 year or more after planting in the late fall or early spring before leaves emerge. - Determine what nutrients are needed with a soil test or use 10-8-6 or 10-6-4 fertilizer in the absence of a soil test. - About 2 lbs. of fertilizer should be used for each inch of tree diameter measured at 4.5 feet above the ground simply broadcast it within the drip line of the tree. - Replant dead trees where needed to maintain adequate cover for erosion control. - Remove guy wires from a tree after the tree has developed a root system that will support the tree.
+- Periodic fertilization may be beneficial on poor sites to maintain good tree growth. - Transplanted trees should be fertilized 1 year or more after planting in the late fall or early spring before leaves emerge. - Determine what nutrients are needed with a soil test or use 10-8-6 or 10-6-4 fertilizer in the absence of a soil test. - About 2 lbs. of fertilizer should be used for each inch of tree diameter measured at 4.5 feet above the ground simply broadcast it within the drip line of the tree. - Replant dead trees where needed to maintain adequate cover for erosion control. - Remove guy wires or straps from a tree after the tree has developed a root system that will support the tree.